davewsmith/django42_play/NOTES.md

 To Do:
   - Provision the db with `PRAGMA journal_mode=wal;`
   - Sort out how to backup/restore db to support experimental branches
-  - Add an app and play with customizing the Admin
-  - Build a no-Model Admin page
   - Add Job/JobState
     - with a manage command to inject a Job
     - with some flavor of Task queue (Celery?
 Rq?)
     - with a custom Admin page to show queue statistics
     - results will need to go somewhere, so that too

+Done:
+  - Add an app and play with customizing the Admin
+  - Build a no-Model Admin page

 ## Round 1